December 14, 2022 | Article | 5 min Personal insights

 - Do not respond to the text.
 Even writing STOP will let the scammer know your number is genuine, and they may sell your number to other scammers, making the problem worse.

 - If a call or text is received regarding possible fraud or unauthorized transfers, do not respond directly, immediately hang up, and do not enter your CVV number.
 Even if they have the right caller ID.
-Using "caller ID spoofing," scammers can make it look like they're calling from your bank or credit union's phone number.
+Using "caller ID spoofing," scammers can make it look like they're calling from your bank's phone number.

-- The best way to protect yourself is to say, "Let me call you right back," and then you call the official bank or credit union number yourself.
-A legitimate representative from your bank or credit union will never take issue with you hanging up and calling the number on the back of your debit or credit card.
+- The best way to protect yourself is to say, "Let me call you right back," and then you call the official bank number yourself.
+A legitimate representative from your bank will never take issue with you hanging up and calling the number on the back of your debit or credit card.

 - Never answer any questions from a random call from anybody.
 There may be a call from someone legitimate, but more often than not it's a scammer.